zapman449/monitorama_2016_notes/Tue03__CHICKEN.and.WAFFLES.Identifying.and.Handling.Malice__by_Eron.Nicholson.and.Noah.Lorang.md

     2. Good data and insight into who your users are is essential to smart and targeted mitigation
     3. Most commercial appliances are complete black boxes.
-    4. You cna build on the hsoulders of open-source giants
+    4. You can build on the shoulders of open-source giants
     5. Sometimes you just need a ton of bandwidth.